 Wipe Surfaces Regularly

-Use a premoistened wipe or damp microfiber cloth to remove spills, dust, dirt, fingerprints, and other forms of grime from surfaces.
+Use a premoistened wipe to remove spills, dust, dirt, fingerprints, and other forms of grime from surfaces.
 Focus on tables, counters, and desks.
-To remove or kill bacteria on these surfaces, use a sanitizer or disinfectant.
+To remove or kill bacteria on these surfaces use a disinfectant.
 Clean the objects listed at least once a day to prevent build up.

-Sanitize and disinfect high touch surfaces to kill dangerous lurking bacteria, viruses, and fungi that can infect guests and staff.
-Use a sanitizing or disinfectant wipe to destroy germs on fitness equipment, remotes, light switches, door handles, elevator buttons, the front desk, keyboards, handrails, touchscreens/touchpads, in eating areas such as bars and restaurants, and more.
+Disinfect high touch surfaces to kill dangerous lurking bacteria, viruses, and fungi that can infect guests and staff.
+Use a Disinfectant wipe to destroy germs on fitness equipment, remotes, light switches, door handles, elevator buttons, the front desk, keyboards, handrails, touchscreens/touchpads, in eating areas such as bars and restaurants, and more.
 These surfaces have multiple people touching them each day and have the highest concentration of bacteria.
-Sanitize and disinfect them at least once a week or once every few days.
+Disinfect them at least once a week or once every few days.